CorrelAid/pocketapi/README.md

 # Installation

+## CRAN Version
+The package is not yet on CRAN.

 ## Current Development Version

 This package is currently only available on GitHub.
 You can install it using `devtools`.